laravel/nova-docs/4.0/customization/dashboards.md

 }
 ```

+#### Dashboard URI Keys

-If you need to change the URI key of the dashboard that is used by Nova, you may override the `uriKey` method:
+If you need to change the URI of the dashboard, you may override the dashboard class' `uriKey` method.
+Of course, the URI represents the browser location that Nova will navigate to in when you click on the dashboard link in the left-side navigation bar:

 ```php
 /**